Neamar/riot-lol-api/README.md

 ## Errors
 Errors when trying to read the cache are forwarded directly to the requester.

-HTTP errrors on the Riot API side will expose two properties:
+HTTP errrors on the Riot API side will expose three properties:

 * `.statusCode` containing the return code from the API (the most common one is 503.
 Note that the library is retrying by default all 5XX errors, so if you see it in your code it means that the error happened twice)
 * `riotInternal` a flag set to true to help you distinguish network errors (fairly common) from more standard errors (e.g. from your cache)
+* `extra`, an object exposing details about the request: endpoint, region, status code, whether the failure is due to a timeout...
+You may want to send this object directly to you error monitoring system.